 “Just” Coffee—fair traded, from cooperatives in Chiapas, roasted by a cooperative in Agua Prieta.
 Just Coffee is available for sale after Masses and in the Church office.

 Migration Spirituality—St. Michael’s and St. Philip’s joined together in March 2015 to organize a day-long retreat about migration spirituality.
 About 45 individuals from seven different Christian denominations attended the event in our Parish Center.
-A core group including Margie King, Jim Steinman, and Joyce Tracy and Fr.
-John Leech from St. Michael’s, among others, has met monthly to organize future events, including a shrine at the upcoming Diocesan Convention.
+A core group including Joyce Tracy and Fr.
+John Leech, among others, has met monthly to organize future events, including a shrine at the upcoming Diocesan Convention.
 A weekly prayer list of migrants is circulated to the participants and other interested individuals.
 If you would like to pray for migrants with us, please contact us.

 Primavera 5 Points Transitional Housing meal serves up to 30 residents, the first Tuesday of each month.
 Join a longstanding team.